Zonnev/elementaryos-thunderbird-theme/README.md

 5. Look which **window button layout** you are using and put the `userChrome.css` from the **corresponding folder** in the `chrome` folder.
 6. In Thunderbird enter the Menu and select Settings, scroll all the way down till you see the Config Editor button.
 Press the button and search for `toolkit.legacyUserProfileCustomizations.stylesheets` and set it to `true`.
 7. Restart Thunderbird and the theme should be applied.

-## 🚧 Work in progress

-- I have added a `userChrome.css` for **Thunderbird Beta** in the folder `Thunderbird Beta theme`.
-For now the install script overrides the files in the beta folder so make sure you add the `userChrome.css` manually in the `chrome` folder of your beta profile (usually the profile folder has `-beta` in the folder name).